 It may seem so trivial to you, but I can’t tell you the times I have felt encouraged while alone on Christmas day by just looking at the cards I had received, which I would usually display in a visible location.
 They reminded me that I had not been forgotten during the holiday season.

+There's nothing like receiving a batch of home-baked goodies for the holidays.
 Send them through the regular mail or deliver them in person.
-Involving your children in making the cookies is a powerful way to teach them to think of others.
+Involving your children in making cookies is a powerful way to teach them to think of others during Christmas time.

 I remember one Christmas many years ago when dear friends who knew I’d be alone for the holidays sent me a gift card to Starbucks.
 They knew I loved coffee and sweets, and those peppermint lattes and double chocolate brownies really warmed my heart during those lonely days.

 Perhaps you know somebody spending the holidays alone who loves to read or to listen to music.
-Send an amazon gift card so they can purchase a book or i-tunes online.
+Consider sending an amazon gift card so they can purchase a book or i-tunes online.
 They will feel valued knowing you took the time to send a gift unique to their personal likes.

 Above all, be sensitive in how you speak to them.
 People often have no clue how much their careless remarks can hurt, particularly if they have never been in the other person’s shoes.
 It's hard enough being alone during the Christmas season.
 To have to respond to unfeeling questions from people who will be surrounded by their loved ones during the holidays makes the experience even more painful.